 Once we have shortlisted applications, we will send you an email to inform you of the outcome.
 Unfortunately, due to the volume of applications we receive, at this stage, we are unable to give you any feedback.

 If your application is successfully shortlisted, you may be invited to sit psychometric testing.
 These may be online tests, or we may invite you into one of our testing sessions.

-If you have applied for a managerial role, you will be invited to sit Situational Judgement, numerical and verbal reasoning tests.
-To find out more about these tests and also to practice please visit https://www.shldirect.com/en/practice-tests
+If you have applied for a managerial role, you will be invited to sit an occupational personality assessment, numerical and verbal reasoning tests.
+You can find out more about these tests and practice here.

-For customer facing roles, you will be invited to a testing session where you will be required to sit a Safe Concentration and Attention Test (SCAAT) or Trainability for Safety Test (TRFS).
-With your invitation to a testing session, a Talent Business Partner will send you practice materials at least 7 days prior to the testing session.
-To find out more about these tests please visit https://theopc.co.uk/assessment/tests-and-exercises/
+For customer facing roles, you will be invited to a testing session where you will be required to sit an online Safe Concentration and Attention Test (SCAAT) and/ A Safety Awareness Test (SAT) With your invitation to a testing session, a Talent Business Partner will send you practice materials at least 7 days prior to the testing session.
+You can find out more about these tests here.

 If you have applied for a Trainee Driver role, you will be invited to sit Train Driver testing, administered by the Occupational Psychology Centre (OPC).
 Practise materials will be sent to you at least 7 days prior to the testing session.
 You can find out more about these tests here.

 For some of our Fleet roles you could be asked to sit verbal reasoning and SCAAT.